 Create a receiving antenna using a simple wire connected to the oscilloscope through a coaxial cable with coax to clip-lead adapter.
-You can probably use one of the unshielded wires in the cable box or you can cut a new one from the reels of wire.
+You can probably use one of the unshielded wires in the cable box.
 Try both a closed loop and an open loop configuration.
 The various electrical devices in the room (and elsewhere in the building) produce electromagnetic signals.
 Identify at least two different signals with whichever antenna works best.
 Hints: look for frequencies under 100 Hz and above 20 kHz.
 Some noise signals observed will be sinusoidal and some will be a series of pulses.
-Since you will be looking at noise, it may be difficult to trigger on the signals.
-To observe them clearly, you may want to stop the scope from scanning.